ryanzec/coding-standards/reactjs.md

   );
 },
 ```
-Methods and properties of a components or mixins do not need leading underscore to note "private" since those methods and properties should only ever be used in the component itself.
+Methods and properties of a component or mixin do not need leading underscore to note "private" since those methods and properties should only ever be used in the component itself.

 ```javascript
 //good